tq-systems/meta-tq/meta-tq/doc/README.TQMLS10xxA.md

 #### Notes

 * SD-Card/eMMC:
 SD-Card and eMMC are mutually exclusive.
-DIP-Switch S5 controls SD-Card/eMMC access.
+DIP switch S5 controls SD-Card/eMMC access.
 With S5-1 `ON` eMMC on TQMLS10xxA module is accesible.
 With S5-1 `OFF` SD-Card on MBLS10xxA is accessible.